 A trusted friend, supportive group, or Christian counselor can help if you're feeling stressed and can't seem to break the cycle.
 To help with the physical symptoms, whole body or holistic pelvic floor therapy which can include movement medicine, bodywork, and lifestyle strategies is a fabulous way to support healing and can do so much to put the mind at ease as well.

-If you're struggling with pelvic issues and are looking for a pelvic therapist that can also give support on lifestyle and nutrition, contact me now to see how we can help.
+If you're struggling with pelvic issues and are looking for a health supporter (who happens to also be a pelvic therapist), contact me now to see how I can help.

 You truly don't have to keep struggling or go this alone.

-And be sure to check out our free Pelvic Floor Function Screening Tool to learn more about how well you pelvic floor is functioning and what to do about it.
+In the meantime, check out our free Pelvic Floor Function Screening Tool to learn more about how well your pelvic floor is functioning and what to do about it.